cardboard-iguana/cardboard-iguana.com/log/2022-03-07-itprotv-comptia-security-plus.md

 author:: Nathan Acks
 date:: 2022-03-07

-Because the next block of units on ITPro.TV cover three chapters in the Exam Cram (at least as best I can map them without having first read the chapters), I’m going to try something a bit different: For the next three days I’m only going to be doing the readings, and then I’ll set Exam Cram aside to work on the lectures.
+Because the next block of units on ITPro.TV cover three chapters in the Exam Cram (at least as best I can map them without having first read the chapters), I'm going to try something a bit different: For the next three days I'm only going to be doing the readings, and then I'll set Exam Cram aside to work on the lectures.

-I’m going to continue to title these posts after ITPro.TV though, since I’m thinking of the Exam Cram as just an adjunct to that.
+I'm going to continue to title these posts after ITPro.TV though, since I'm thinking of the Exam Cram as just an adjunct to that.

 ## CompTIA Security+ Exam Cram

-Today I’ll be covering chapter 12 of the Exam Cram, “Authentication and Authorization Design”.
+Today I'll be covering chapter 12 of the Exam Cram, "Authentication and Authorization Design".

 ### Identification and Authentication, Authorization, and Accounting (AAA)